gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 **(Put admonition note)**

 What we have described above is a form of matching algorithm.
 To reiterate, a model like YOLOv1 can output and predict multiple $B$ number of bounding boxes ($B=2$), but you need to choose one out of the $B$ predicted bounding boxes to compute/compare with the ground truth bounding box.
-In YOLOv1, they used the same matching algorithm that two-staged detectors like Faster RCNN use, which use the IOU between the ground truth and predicted bounding boxes to determine matching, (i.e ground truth in grid cell i will match to the predicted bbox in grid cell i with the highest IOU between them).
+In YOLOv1, they used the same matching algorithm that two-staged detectors like Faster RCNN use, which use the IOU between the ground truth and predicted bounding boxes to determine matching, (i.e ground truth in grid cell
+$i$ will match to the predicted bbox in grid cell $i$ with the highest IOU between them).

 It's also worth pointing out that two-stage architectures also specify a minimum IOU for defining negative background boxes, and their loss functions explicitly ignore all predicted boxes that fall between these thresholds.
-YOLO doesn't do this, most likely because it's producing so few boxes anyway that it isn't a problem in practice. (https://www.harrysprojects.com/articles/yolov1.html)
+YOLO doesn't do this, most likely because it's producing so few boxes anyway that it isn't a problem in practice {cite}`YOLOV132:online`.

 ### Total Loss for a Single Image